Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Evaluation

-\paragraph{Execution time:} Figure~\ref{fig:embedbag_all2all_results} shows the time taken by our fused embedding + All-to-All kernel normalized to the baseline performing separate kernel-granular embedding operations and All-to-All collectives.
-Our fused kernel uses a slice size of 32 embeddings.
-Overall, Figure~\ref{fig:embedbag_all2all_results} demonstrates that our approach provides benefit across a wide set of batch sizes and embedding table counts, achieving ~31\% reduction in execution time on average (and up to 58\%).
+\emph{Execution time:} Figure~\ref{fig:embedbag_all2all_results} shows the time taken by our fused embedding + All-to-All kernel normalized to the baseline executing separate embedding operation and All-to-All collective kernels.
+Our fused kernel uses a slice size of 32 embeddings and Figure~\ref{fig:embedbag_all2all_results} demonstrates that our approach benefits a wide set of batch sizes and embedding table counts, achieving 31\% average reduction in execution time (up to 58\%).
 For smaller global batch sizes (e.g., 256), we note that the performance benefit is more than what could be achieved by fully overlapping communication.
-This is because smaller batch sizes result in poor compute utilization for the baseline, while our approach achieves much higher compute utilization by processing all embedding tables within a single fused kernel.
+This is because smaller batch sizes result in poor compute utilization for the baseline, while our approach achieves much higher compute utilization by processing all tables within a single fused kernel.

-\paragraph{Occupancy effect:} Our fused kernel implementation results in 12.5\% lower GPU occupancy than the baseline due to the extra registers required by GPU-initiated networking operations.
+\emph{Occupancy effect:} Our fused kernel implementation results in 12.5\% lower GPU occupancy than the baseline due to the extra registers required by GPU-initiated networking operations.
 However, this loss of occupancy does not degrade performance.
-Figure~\ref{fig:occ_sweep} shows the variation in the execution time of the fused embedding + All-to-All kernel (global batch size: 1024, tables/GPU: 256) under different kernel occupancy.
-We only show results up to 87.5\% occupancy because that was the maximum our implementation could achieve relative to baseline.
+Figure~\ref{fig:occ_sweep} shows the variation in the execution time (global batch size: 1024, tables/GPU: 256) across different GPU occupancy.
+The figure only shows results up to 87.5\% occupancy because that was the maximum achievable occupancy relative to baseline.
 We see that as the occupancy is increased from 25\% to 75\%, the parallelism increases and consequently the execution time reduces by 46\%.
 However, increasing the occupancy further from 75\% to 87.5\% results in the execution time increasing by 25\%.
-At this higher occupancy level, the memory intensive embedding operations encounter significant memory contention, exemplifying the trade-off between parallelism achieved and memory contention.
-The optimal number of concurrent WGs will vary depending on batch size and table count.
+At this higher occupancy level, the memory intensive embedding operations encounter significant memory contention, exemplifying the trade-off between parallelism and memory contention.